 Lucas teaches our project management programs.
 He is a Lean Six Sigma “Black Belt” and is very experienced in organizing and identifying project improvements.
 He has over 20 years experience working with engineers and scientists, teaching ways to improve program functions, eliminate waste and increase overall efficiency.

 Christine serves to help our students get the most out of the Swamp School programs they have signed up for.
-She is the person who will help our students register for class, track down any billing needs and on occasion reset their passwords.
-She has a great can do attitude and advocates for our students when the need arises.
-Prior to joining the Swamp School Christine served in the Navy for over 20 years and worked as an office manager for many high ranking officers and the Deputy Secretary of Defense and his immediate staff.
+She is the person who will help our students register for the classes, track down any billing needs and on occasion reset their passwords.
+She has a great can-do attitude and advocates for our students when the need arises.
+Prior to joining the Swamp School Christine she retired from the Navy with over 20 years and worked as an office manager for many high ranking officers and the Deputy Secretary of Defense and his immediate staff.